 In 2015, the Know kicked off a commitment to gender parity in the playwrights it produces, as well in the composition of its artistic teams.

-And in 2020, this team navigated a global pandemic crisis and produced a full season of at-a-distance programming that raised up local artists’ voices, provided needed income to artists, provided inspiration to our patrons around the region and nation, and kept our operations running so we could come back stronger than ever in 2021.
+And in 2020, Know Theatre’s team navigated a global pandemic crisis and produced a full season of at-a-distance programming that raised up local artists’ voices, provided needed income to artists, provided inspiration to our patrons around the region and nation, and kept our operations running so we could come back stronger than ever in 2021.

 Know Theatre is now among the region’s most dynamic small arts organizations, producing an award winning MainStage Season, the Cincinnati Fringe Festival, a SecondStage season of works focused on local artists, and Play(under)ground, unique post show programming designed to strengthen the relationships between artists and audiences.